Sustainability

 The "Brother Group Environmental Vision 2050" places the reduction of CO2 emissions as an important matter for the Brother Group.
 Together with recognizing that climate change, which is becoming more serious around the globe, is an important social issue, we regard climate change as a business risk and opportunity for the Brother Group and are striving to resolve it on a long-term and continuous basis.

-In FY2020, the Brother Group identified seven key risks and opportunities based on the "1.5°C scenario"*1 and the "4.0°C scenario"*2 for its major businesses and evaluated their impact on its own operations and finances*3.
-As a result of this analysis, it was determined that efforts toward carbon neutrality*4, especially in addressing the circular economy, is important for the Brother Group in terms of both risks and opportunities.
-In order to incorporate this into its business strategies and activities, the Brother Group has included "undertake environmental efforts toward carbon neutrality" in the "management foundation transformation for a sustainable future" section of its medium-term business strategy "CS B2024," has set sustainability goals related to CO2 emission reduction and resource circulation, and is carrying out activities to achieve these goals as priority management issues.
+In FY2024, the Brother Group identified six key risks and opportunities based on the "1.5°C scenario"*1 and the "4.0°C scenario"*2 for all of its businesses and evaluated their impact on its own operations and finances.*3 The results of this analysis reaffirmed that efforts toward carbon neutrality*4 remain important for the Brother Group in terms of both risks and opportunities.
+In order to incorporate this into our business strategies and operations, we have included a "commitment to the environment" in the management foundation strategy of our medium-term business strategy, CS B2027, have set a target for CO2 emissions reduction, and are promoting appropriate activities, considering this as an important management issue.

 1. Scenario in which global warming countermeasures are implemented and a decarbonized society is closer to being realized.